middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 ### 2. Exception for "Dogs at Work"

 Middlebury employees on the College campus in Vermont may bring their dogs to work in accordance with the requirements of this Policy, detailed below.
-Dogs demonstrating any aggressive behavior will not be allowed on campus.
 Bringing a dog to work is a privilege and when other individuals’ health or participation are negatively impacted, this Policy places greater importance on the well-being and full participation of all members of our community than on the preference for bringing a dog to work.
-Employees may not register or board dogs that do not belong to them (e.g. colleagues', friends', or family members' dogs).

 **Note:** Service dogs are not required to be registered under this policy.
 Please see the [Service Animal Policy](/pages/i-policies-for-all/non-discrim-policies/svc-assist-animals) for more information.